astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

     height: 760
 ---

-The average life span of a human being is more or less equally divided into **three large chapters**:
+The average lifespan of a human being is more or less equally divided into **three large chapters**:

 * 0 to \~29 years old
 * \~30 to \~60 years old